 Has it happened before?

 The first QE programme in the UK was launched in 2009 when the financial crisis was threatening the economy, unemployment was rising and the stock markets were in freefall.

-That figure has since risen to £745bn, as the Bank launched new rounds of QE after the Eurozone debt crisis, the Brexit referendum and the coronavirus pandemic.
+The Bank subsequently launched new rounds of QE after the eurozone debt crisis, the Brexit referendum and the coronavirus pandemic.